Vasa Order of America: Vasa Star

-The official publication of the Vasa Order of America is the Vasa Star (Swedish: Vasastjärnan) and as of fall 2013 the publication is included with Nordstjernan a Swedish American publication.
+The official publication of the Vasa Order of America is the Vasa Star (Swedish: Vasastjärnan) and as of summer 2013 the publication is included with Nordstjernan a Swedish American publication.
 Prior to this change, this was a stand-alone publication being produced several times annually.

 Organization

 The Vasa Order comprises the Grand Lodge, 18 District Lodges, and nearly 200 local lodges.
 Local lodges in the United States, Canada, and Sweden offer cultural, language, and scholarship programs.
 The organization owns and operates the Vasa National Archives at Bishop Hill, Illinois, and administers an Old Age Benefit Fund (OAB) for members.

 The organization is led by a Grand Master, Vice Grand Master, Grand Secretary, Grand Treasurer and Executive Board Members for the Eastern Region, Midwest Region, Western Region, Canada and Sweden.
 The Grand Lodge oversees the Grand Lodge Deputies and other Grand Lodge committees.
 The term of office is four years and the exiting Grand Master assumes the role of president for the Vasa National Archives for a four-year term.
 The Grand Lodge Convention and Annual Meeting are held once every four years and the Grand Lodge Board meetings are held at their discretion.

 The organization maintains and runs the Vasa National Archives whose sole purpose is to preserve the records of the Vasa Order of America and its members.